eyalsk/FindAndReplaceRobot/docs/Language Specification.md

     | U+066C          |    ٬    |
     | U+2396          |    ⎖    |

-    * The exact syntax is specified by the [Syntax Definition](Syntax%20Definition.md#Number) file.
+    * The exact syntax is specified by the [Syntax Definition](Syntax%20Definition.md#number) file.

-  * Can have a fixed size by passing the following constants to the pseudo constructor:
+  * Can have a fixed size by passing the following constants to the [Pseudo Constructor](Language%20Specification.md#pseudo-constructors):

     | Constants | .NET Type |
     | --------- | :-------: |